zendframework/zend-coding-standard/docs/book/v2/ruleset.md

 ```

 ### Squiz.WhiteSpace.CastSpacing
-Casts should not have whitespace inside the parentheses.
+Type casts should not have whitespace inside the parentheses.
 ```php
 // Valid: No spaces.
 $foo = (int) '42';